ahundt/grl/doc/howto/DataRecordingAndPlayback.rst

 CSV file
 ==================================

-When Parsing the flatbuffer file to CSV, you need to follow the instructions below:
+When exporting the flatbuffer file to CSV, you need to follow the instructions below:

 1. Keep the binary files in the VREP data folder (i.e. ~/src/V-REP_PRO_EDU_V3_4_0_Linux/data/);